Working for a Type-A boss can be like working for a meth addict

 But most Type-A’s are less tuned-in to their Type-B counterparts’ need to for human connection.
 I don’t mean a physical connection, but a nexus with the human side of the business.

 In your Type-B view, businesses exist to meet human needs.
 In the Type-A’s view, they exist to achieve a goal such as profitability or meeting an objective.

-The differences are vast and this often creates a chasm of understanding between the two personality types leaving you to feel like you’re out of synch when you’re not.
+The differences are vast and this often creates a chasm of understanding between the two personality types leaving you to feel like you’re out of sync when you’re not.

 3. Your boss has no idea why you crave a work-life balance

 This is mainly because he doesn’t have one and it isn’t an issue for him.
 Pure Type-A’s live to work and work to live.
 If there is downtime, it’s spent the only way they know how to enjoy themselves…on work-related issues.

 In My Type-A Boss for Hell post, I told the story of a guy I worked for a number of years ago.
 His abhorrent behavior was overlooked and tolerated because his own boss was a pure Type-A who didn’t want to be bothered with the human issues of the business.